nitintonypaul/egarch-jdm-optimizer/README.md

 ## 1. Project Outline

 This project demonstrates a portfolio optimizer that integrates advanced volatility and jump-diffusion models with classical mean-variance optimization.
-The workflow is:
+The workflow is the following:

 - The user provides a selection of stocks, an investment amount, an optional risk aversion factor for MVO and the number of simulations for the Monte Carlo engine.
-- For each stock, the model computes volatility using **EGARCH**, implemented from scratch in C++ using **Conjugate Gradient** method of optimization, capturing time-varying and asymmetric volatility effects.
+- For each stock, the model computes volatility using **EGARCH**, implemented from scratch in C++ using **Conjugate Gradient** method of optimization.
 - These volatilities feed into a **Monte Carlo simulation under the Merton Jump Diffusion (MJD) model** (also in C++) to estimate expected future prices.
 - The current portfolio valuation based on these simulations is displayed.
 - Finally, asset allocation is optimized via **Mean-Variance Optimization (MVO)** in Python, reallocating capital toward assets with superior risk-adjusted returns and pruning negligible positions.